 Your next step is to order your expenses by importance.
 As enjoyable as your Netflix account may be, it’s not vital for your survival.
 So, make sure you’re realistic with how you list your expenses.
 Your aim is to have money allocated to all these categories.
 Then, whatever is left over is your splurge money.

 You will have already established your debt repayments in your debt plan.
-Now, you’ll just need to put these amounts into your budget and then make changes as your start to pay them off.
+Now, you’ll need to put these amounts into your budget and then make changes as you start to pay them off.
 If you know you’ve got a rego payment coming up, adjust your budget accordingly.
-You may go some weeks without much splurge money.
+You may go for some weeks without much splurge money.
 However, if the necessities are covered, you will survive.
 That’s all you really need to do so it’s all good.

 3. Establish the reason for your lack of cash flow

-If you’re using the work ‘broke’ to describe how you earn a decent amount but can’t seem to get on top of your eBay addiction, leaving you with no money to pay the bills, then you’re not actually broke.
+If you’re using the word ‘broke’ to describe how you earn a decent amount but can’t seem to get on top of your eBay addiction, leaving you with no money to pay the bills, then you’re not actually broke.
 That’s a good thing because it means you can easily make some changes to the way you spend your money.
 Establish what it is you tend to splurge the most on.
 Then, unless it’s in the list of necessities, cut it out of your budget.
 You may think you need to add a 27th bucket hat from ebaycruiser99 to your collection.
-However, we’re telling you now, you don’t.
+However, we’re telling you now; you don’t.

 If you are actually broke then don’t make it worse by making bad decisions.
-If your budget is already stretched thin then don’t go spending money on things you don’t need.
+If your budget is already stretched thin, then don’t go spending money on things you don’t need.

 4. Paying off debt by cutting costs